LuK050/ReElytras/README.md

 # ReElytras
 Vanilla balancing of the elytras mechanics.
-Allows you to customize elitres repairs, speed-up, and some other aspects of the game with elitres
+Allows you to customize elitres repairs, speed-up, and some other aspects of the game with elitres!
 <br>
 ### Configuration:
 ```yaml